 - If your dog doesn’t like the spray bottle, soak a washcloth in the mixture and wipe your pup down with it.

-2. Home remedies for fleas on dogs — treating your dog from the inside:
+2. Treating your dog from the inside:

+There are home remedies for fleas on dogs that can treat your dog from the inside, too.
 Apple cider vinegar added to your dog’s water bowl can give your dog’s skin an acidy taste that will make him less attractive to fleas.

 What you need: